husnianmahmood/python/README.md

 * GitHub
 * VS Code

-### Future Technologies

-* Scikit-learn
-* APIs
-* Machine Learning frameworks
-* AI Engineering frameworks
-* Agentic AI tools

 ---

 # 📬 Get in Touch

-I'm continuously learning, building, and improving.

-If you find something interesting in this repository, feel free to explore the projects, review the code, or open an issue with suggestions.
+Feel free to explore the repository, review the projects, and follow the progression of my Python learning journey.

 ---

 <div align="center">

-### ⭐ Thanks for visiting my Python learning journey!
+### ⭐ Thanks for visiting!

-**Learning today.
-Building tomorrow.**
+**Learning • Practicing • Building • Improving**

 </div>